 This example is making use of Sidekiq's unique jobs.
 This protects us from having several of these jobs running concurrently (which could result in deadlocks).
 If you are using a job system without uniqueness, an alternative is setting up a queue with a concurrency of 1 and running the cleanup job there.

 This job is a good place to add test coverage to ensure you're deleting the correct data.
 Here's an example pattern you can use.

 # frozen_string_literal: true require "test_helper" class DeleteOldDataJobTest < ActiveJob::TestCase test "deletes data over 3 months old" do expired = create(:data, minute: 3.months.ago - 1.hour) retained = create(:data, minute: 3.months.ago + 1.hour) DeleteOldDataJob.new.perform assert Data.where(id: expired.id).empty? assert Data.where(id: retained.id).exists? end test "requeues if more to delete" do create(:data, minute: 3.months.ago - 1.hour) create(:data, minute: 3.months.ago - 1.hour) assert_enqueued_sidekiq_jobs(1, only: DeleteOldDataJob) do DeleteOldDataJob.new.perform(limit: 1) end end end

 If you do make a mistake while deleting data or making schema changes, PlanetScale offers some solutions.
-With Rewind, you can instantly revert a bad schema change.
+From the dashboard, you have the option to instantly revert a bad schema change without losing any data.
 We also throw a warning in the dashboard if you're dropping a table that was recently queried, so you can hopefully catch any mistakes before they happen.